cchurch/api-docs/source/includes/_sample_code.md

 curl --request POST https://login.eagleeyenetworks.com/g/aaa/authenticate --data 'username=[USERNAME]&password=[PASSWORD]'
 `

-The ‘–request’ flag specifies the type of request and can be set to GET, POST, PUT, and DELETE.
+The ‘–request’ flag specifies the type of request and can be set to GET, POST, PUT and DELETE.
 The ‘data’ flag species the parameters of the API query.
 Upon running this command with valid credentials, we receive a Json-formatted response, containing a key/value pair for ‘token’, which will look something like this

 `
 { “token”: “YrZF/8jf7W0rKcqNTugqidq…………4dZWeNOcNsuenTXc9fQVtvp2vI75g==” }